locoxsoco/GG-Assist/plugins/examples/gemini/README.md

 Once installed, you can use Gemini through G-Assist!
 Try these examples:

 ### Basic Text Generation
-- Hey Gemini, tell me about artificial intelligence.
+- Hey Google, tell me about artificial intelligence.
-- /gemini Explain ray tracing using a real-world analogy in one sentence.
+- /google Explain ray tracing using a real-world analogy in one sentence.
 ELI5

 ## ⚠️ Limitations
 - 🌐 Requires active internet connection